 At the risk of sounding a bit bratty and obsessed, some of us just feel comforted by a spot of familiar TV.
 And let’s face it: the selection at Tsutaya can leave something to be desired.
 Plus, what’s up with their membership fees and weird strict rules and super-expensive late fees?

 The service that’s best for you will depend on your viewing preferences and your tech setup.
-Following is a roundup of some of the options available to you here in the archipelago.
+Following is a roundup of some of the streaming options available to you in Japan.

 So pull up a zabuton and whip out the snacks; we’re gonna have a TV party tonight.
 Alright!

-Heralded by Japanese media commentators as a “black ship” on its opening in Japan on September 2nd, Netflix is the most compelling of the TV streaming services—especially for foreign residents who aren’t concerned that there is no anime smorgasbord.
+Heralded by Japanese media commentators as a “black ship” on its opening in Japan, Netflix is the most compelling of the TV streaming services—especially for foreign residents who aren’t concerned that there is no anime smorgasbord.

-However, it’s quite different to what you might be used to.
-On the minus side, a few Netflix original series are missing—no House of Cards and no Lillehammer, also no Walking Dead.
+However, it’s a little different to what you might be used to.
 While the US version of Netflix has a great range of BBC and other British drama, they’re almost completely absent from Netflix Japan.
-On the plus side, Netflix Japan has a few movies that aren’t available on Netflix elsewhere —such as District 9, Inception and No Country for Old Men.
-Netflix are also producing original Japanese programming—which they have generously subtitled in English.
+On the plus side, Netflix Japan has a few movies and TV series that aren’t available on Netflix elsewhere.
+Netflix is also producing original Japanese programming—such as Terrace House, the Naked Director, Midnight Diner—which have been generously subtitled in English.
 All other Japanese content is not subtitled.

 Amazon Prime Video

 Amazon Prime Video has been streaming in Japan since 2015, with the offering getting bigger and better all the time.
 Even with recent price hikes, when compared to Netflix and Hulu, it’s a hell of a lot cheaper.